What is The Best Sensitive Skin Routine?

 Skincare alone is not enough.
 Lifestyle choices play a significant role in skin sensitivity.

-A balanced diet rich in antioxidants, healthy fats, and water supports skin barrier function.
+Diet and Hydration — A balanced diet rich in antioxidants, healthy fats, and water supports skin barrier function.
+Read our guide on how to feed your skin from your kitchen for food-based skin tips.

-Stress can trigger inflammation and worsen skin sensitivity.
+Stress Management — Stress can trigger inflammation and worsen skin sensitivity, even when your topical routine is well-managed.

 Patch Testing: A Crucial Step